ezpublishlegacyprojects/paradoxpdf/trunk/paradoxpdf/doc/README.txt

 Why ParadoxPDF?
 ---------------

-I Love eZPublish.
+I Love eZ Publish.
 As you know PDF support is deprecated.
 So we need a handy way to serve content as PDF files.
-As Ihave left my curret Emplyer, I have time to make some useful things :
+As I have left my current Employer, I have time to make some useful things :
 ParadoxPDF is a simple and efficient way to generate pdf files from xhtml+CSS.